 Learn more about PEPR Centers of Excellence, leaders, and studies

-MCW is helping researchers to better understand how sickle cell disease, asthma, and type 1 diabetes affect children’s quality of life.
+Medical College of Wisconsin (MCW) is helping researchers to better understand how sickle cell disease, asthma, and type 1 diabetes affect children’s quality of life.
 Researchers are evaluating PROMIS tools that measure pain, physical activity, stress, strength, and family relationships.
 The project is also focused on understanding how environmental factors (including socioeconomic factors) at the individual and community levels affect children’s health.
 The research is being conducted in emergency department and health clinic settings.

-CHOP is leveraging existing clinical studies to understand the experiences of children with Crohn’s disease and chronic kidney disease and cancer survivors.
+The PEPR team at Children's Hospital of Philadelphia (CHOP) is leveraging existing clinical studies to understand the experiences of children with Crohn’s disease and chronic kidney disease and cancer survivors.
 The investigators hope to learn how these diseases influence children’s pain, fatigue, stress, and sleep using PROMIS measures.
 The CHOP center also administers an Infrastructure and Opportunities Fund for the entire Consortium to support resources that provide additional assistance or technical expertise for projects undertaken by PEPR investigators.

 CHOP is partnering with performance sites at St. Jude Children's Research Hospital and the University of North Carolina.

 The Duke University School of Medicine PEPR Center is focused on understanding how living with juvenile idiopathic arthritis, lupus, cancer, or inflammatory bowel disease affects children’s well-being.
 Researchers will leverage several pediatric data collection networks to test PROMIS tools that assess pain, fatigue, physical function, stress, anxiety, depressive symptoms, sense of meaning and purpose, quality of family life and peer relationships, in children with these chronic conditions.